Melkite Greek Catholic Church: Communion with the Catholic Church

 In 1724, Cyril VI Tanas was elected the new patriarch of Antioch.
 As Cyril was considered to be pro-Western, the Patriarch Jeremias III of Constantinople feared that his own authority would be compromised by the former's ascent; Jeremias therefore declared Cyril's election to be invalid, excommunicated him, and ordained the Greek hierodeacon Sylvester of Antioch as a priest and bishop, so that the latter might take Cyril's place.

-Sylvester—considered "unyielding and uncompromising" by both supporters and opponents—exacerbated divisions within the Church with his heavy-handed rule, and many Melkites reacted by instead acknowledging Cyril's claim to the patriarchal throne.
+Sylvester, considered "unyielding and uncompromising" by both supporters and opponents, exacerbated divisions within the Church with his heavy-handed rule, and many Melkites reacted by instead acknowledging Cyril's claim to the patriarchal throne.
 Sylvester began a five-year campaign of persecution enforced by Ottoman Turkish troops against Cyril and the Melkite faithful who supported him, forcing him to find refuge in Lebanon.

 Five years after the election of Cyril VI, in 1729, Pope Benedict XIII recognized him as patriarch of Antioch, and recognized his followers as being in full communion with the Catholic Church and the pope of Rome.
-From this time onward, the Melkite Greek Catholic Church has existed separately from and in parallel to the Greek Orthodox Church of Antioch in Western Asia; the latter is no longer referred to as Melkite.
+From this time onward, the Melkite Greek Catholic Church has existed separately from and in parallel with the Greek Orthodox Church of Antioch in Western Asia; the latter is no longer referred to as Melkite.

+Melkite Bishop Nicholas Samra notes that the feast of Corpus Christi, which he calls "a distinct[ly] Latin feast", was adopted by the Melkite Church soon after its admission to full communion.

 The Melkite Greek Catholic Church has played an important role in the leadership of Arab Christianity; it has always been led by Arabic-speaking Christians, whereas its Orthodox counterpart had Greek patriarchs until 1899.
 Indeed, at the very beginning of its separate existence, around 1725, one lay leader and theologian—Abdallah Zakher of Aleppo (1684–1748)—set up the very first printing press in the Arab world.
 In 1835, Maximos III Mazloum, Melkite Greek Catholic Patriarch of Antioch, was recognized by the Ottoman Empire as the leader of a millet (a distinctive religious community within the Empire).
-Pope Gregory XVI gave Maximos III Mazloum the triple-patriarchate of Antioch, Alexandria, and Jerusalem—a title that is still held by the leader of the Melkite Greek Catholic Church.
+Pope Gregory XVI gave Maximos III Mazloum the triple patriarchate of Antioch, Alexandria, and Jerusalem, a title which is still held by the leader of the Melkite Greek Catholic Church.